Popstar (DJ Khaled song): Music video

 With the announcement on the songs, Khaled posted a trailer for the song's video, co-starring Spanish actor Jordi Mollà.

 The music video was released on Khaled's YouTube channel on September 3, 2020.
 The video stars fellow Canadian singer Justin Bieber, replacing Drake and Khaled due to the latter being busy.
 However, Drake does appear at the beginning of the video, as the video opens up with Drake showing his acting abilities as he receives countless video messages from Khaled, who asks him to appear in the video for the song.
 Drake, left speechless, then starts to show frustration towards Khaled's constant nagging and hassling.
-While in his hometown of Canada, Drake then calls Bieber to appear in the video for both him and Khaled.
+While in his home country of Canada, Drake then calls Bieber to appear in the video for both him and Khaled.
 The video also features cameos from Scooter Braun, as well as King Bach, Timothy DeLaGhetto, and Bieber's wife, Hailey Bieber.
 An edited version removing the intro was also posted on Bieber's YouTube channel.

 Chart performance

 "Popstar" and "Greece" debuted at numbers three and eight on the Billboard Hot 100, respectively, becoming Drake's record-extending 24th and 25th debuts in the Hot 100's top 10.
 It also marked his 39th and 40th Hot 100 top ten entries, breaking Madonna's 18-year record.
+The song reached number one in Drake's native Canada, debuting at the top of the Canadian Hot 100, becoming Khaled's second number one after "I'm The One".